-Considering that the active equipment is a system constituted by transmissions lines, the input impedances of amplifiers shall be adapted to prevent any reflection.
+Considering that the output of active antenna is fitted to transmissions lines, the output impedance of the active antenna, shall be adapted to prevent any reflection.

 To determinate the VSWR value, a network analyser and a SWR bride can be used.

-The general test method is shown in figure 5:
+The general test method is show in figure 5:

-NOTE: The sweep frequency range of the RF generator shall be greater than the frequency bandwidth of the amplifier as declared by the manufacturer.
+NOTE: The sweep frequency range of the RF generator shall be greater than the frequency bandwidth of the active antenna as declared by the manufacturer.

-The return loss is determined by the following expression:
+The return loss is determined by the following expression :